westpoint-neural-networks/final-project-wjwswain/README.md

 <div align="left">

 ## Dr Watson: A Study in Scraping
-* Project Goal: Train a BERT language model to generate \
-Doylesque text using open-domain Sherlock Holmes stories. \
-Generated text then fed as input to voice clone and audio \
-animated as Dr Watson.
+* Project Goal: Train a BERT-style language model to generate Doylesque text using open-domain Sherlock Holmes stories.
+Generated text then fed as input to voice clone and audio animated as Dr Watson.
 * Docs in "drWatson" directory
 * Alternate Subtitles:
 	* "The ReichenBack Props"